UK Labour Party sweeps to power in historic election win. But impatient voters mean big challenges

 Several Conservatives close to Sunak are being investigated over suspicions they used inside information to place bets on the date of the election before it was announced.

-Sunak has struggled to shake off the taint of political chaos and mismanagement that’s gathered around the Conservatives.

 In Henley-on-Thames, about 40 miles (65 kilometers) west of London, voters like Patricia Mulcahy, who is retired, sensed the nation was looking for something different.
-The community, which normally votes Conservative, may change its stripes this time.
+The community, which has long voted Conservative, flipped to the Liberal Democrats this time.

-“The younger generation are far more interested in change,’’ Mulcahy said.
+“The younger generation are far more interested in change,’’ Mulcahy said ahead of the results.
 “But whoever gets in, they’ve got a heck of a job ahead of them.
 It’s not going to be easy.”

 Follow AP's coverage of elections around the world: https://apnews.com/hub/global-elections/